Generic Name: ixazomib (ix AZ oh mib)

 What other drugs will affect ixazomib?

-Other drugs may interact with ixazomib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect ixazomib, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about ixazomib